albizures/vyke-results/README.md

 ```

 ### toUnwrap
-Unwraps the promise result return the value or throwing the error
+Awaits for the promise and unwraps it then returns the value or throws the error
 > [!TIP]
 > alias of `r.toUnwrap`
 ```ts